Public Accounting vs Private Accounting: What’s the Difference?

 How do I Choose between Public Accounting vs Private Accounting?

-It largely depends on your interest, strengths and personality.
+It largely depends on your career aspiration, strengths and personality.

 For public accounting, you need: